 - Soak dal for 15 minutes.
 You can use whole grain toor dal.

-- Cook lentils along with all the ingredients in pressure cooker for 2 whistles or till soft.
+- Cook lentils along with all the ingredients in a pressure cooker for 2 whistles or till soft.
 Don't over-cook till it becomes mushy.
 If you are cooking in a pan, close the lid, cook till dal is soft.

 - Prepare for tadka.